 Researchers at the Institute of the McGill University Health Centre (MUHC) and McGill University, Canada, wanted to find out at what dose CBD becomes effective.
 In doing so, they learned that CBD doesn’t act on CB1 cannabinoid receptors like THC but through the mechanism that binds specific receptors involved in anxiety (serotonin 5-HT1A) and pain (vanilloid TRPV1).

-The team found that rats which were given an intravenous dose of 5 mg/kg/day of CBD increased 5-HT firing through desensitization of 5-HT1A receptors.
+The team found that rats that were given an intravenous dose of 5 mg/kg/day of CBD increased 5-HT firing through desensitization of 5-HT1A receptors.
 Seven days of treatment with CBD reduced mechanical allodynia (when pain is experienced despite there being no obvious cause for pain), decreased anxiety-like behavior, and normalized 5-HT activity, the researchers found.

 “We found in animal models of chronic pain that low doses of CBD administered for seven days alleviate both pain and anxiety, two symptoms often associated in neuropathic or chronic pain,” first author of the study Danilo De Gregorio, a post-doctoral fellow at McGill University, said in a statement.

 The findings are important in today’s context of marijuana legalization and the boom of marijuana-related supplements, such as CBD oil.
-The extract has become so popular that you can now find it everywhere and in all sort of formats.
+The extract has become so popular that you can now find it everywhere and in all sorts of formats.
 There are CBD tinctures, cookies, topical creams, and even CBD-infused lattes.
 However, the market has grown far faster than the science can keep up with, especially since marijuana is illegal at the federal level in the United States, making cannabis research extremely cumbersome.
 For instance, we don’t know if it is safe to give CBD oil to children and CBD supplements are unregulated, which means that products can vary wildly from manufacturer to manufacturer.

 “There is some data showing that CBD provides pain relief for humans but more robust clinical trials are needed,” said Dr. Gabriella Gobbi, who led the new research published in The Journal of the International Association for the Study of Pain.